kohler/hotcrp/README.md

 * Nginx, http://nginx.org/ \
   (You may be able to use another web server that works with PHP.)
 * PHP version 5.6 or higher, http://php.net/
-  - Including MySQL support and php-fpm
+  - Including MySQL support, php-intl, and php-fpm
 * MySQL version 5 or higher, http://mysql.org/
 * The zip compressor, http://www.info-zip.org/
 * Poppler’s version of pdftohtml, http://poppler.freedesktop.org/ (only required for format checking)

-You may need to install additional packages, such as php71, php71-fpm, php71-mysqlnd, zip, poppler-utils, and sendmail or postfix.
+You may need to install additional packages, such as php71, php71-fpm, php71-intl, php71-mysqlnd, zip, poppler-utils, and sendmail or postfix.

 Installation
 ------------